Page contents

 You may find that going to environments where there are lots of people can help with coping with loneliness.
 For example, coffee shops, parks, libraries or shopping centres.
 Listening to the chatter of others and experiencing the presence of others near you may help, even if you feel you do not want to talk to anyone.

 Another way to do this is by attending a local parkrun which you can do by visiting www.parkrun.org.uk.
-Parkruns are free, weekly, 5km timed runs across the UK.
+Parkruns are free, weekly, 5km runs taking place across the UK.

 7. Establish a routine